anamanumesc/obsidian-notes/6.Databases/postgres/postgres backup.md

 ## pg_dump
-`pg_dump` connects to the database (just like a client). - not the whole cluster it takes the info from the metadata from that cluster and it writes a .sql document and if u run it it reates a new db if u add Fc option it gets compressed if u add Fp u can read it
+`pg_dump` connects to the database (just like a client). - not the whole cluster it takes the info from the metadata from that cluster it takes a snapshot. what is inserted after the snapshot will not be shown and it writes a .sql document and if u run it it reates a new db if u add Fc option it gets compressed if u add Fp u can read it

 ## pg_restore
 To restore: **run `pg_restore` → database recreated**.